OctopusDeploy/docs/docs/tenants/guides/multi-tenant-saas-application/creating-project-template-variables.md

 ---
 title: Creating project template variables
-description: Create varibales for each tenant used as part of a multi-tenant SaaS setup in Octopus Deploy.
+description: Create variables for each tenant used as part of a multi-tenant SaaS setup in Octopus Deploy.
 position: 50
 hideInThisSectionHeader: true
 ---